Karalahna

-Karalahna is a Turkish red wine grape variety grown in Tenedos.
+Karalahna is a Turkish red wine grape variety grown in Bozcaada.
 It is used as a wine grape by making both varietal and blending with other grape varieties.
-In Tenedos, it is often blended with Kuntra grape variety.
+In Bozcaada, it is often blended with Kuntra grape variety.

 Viticulture

 Karalahna usually ripens in the second half of September, the bunches of Karalahna are dense and round, the skin of the berries are not very thick.